 - Sex.
 Girls have a much higher risk of progression than do boys.

-Most braces are worn day and night.
+Most braces are worn between 13 and 16 hours a day.
 A brace's effectiveness increases with the number of hours a day it's worn.
 Children who wear braces can usually participate in most activities and have few restrictions.
 If necessary, kids can take off the brace to participate in sports or other physical activities.

 This low-profile brace is made of plastic materials and is contoured to conform to the body.